wp-plugins/wdl-pedigree-chart/readme.txt

 With the Full Version you can:

-*   Do All of the above
+*   Do all of the above, plus
-*   Change the color scheme
+*   Change the Look and Feel to match your site
-*   Change Font Properties
+*   Change the Font Properties (type, color, size, decoration)
+*   Change the Table size and location
+*   Change the Color Properties.

 For all Support issues please use the FAQ's and forum located at the following address.